eat1000/ASA/README.md

 + [zlib] (https://www.zlib.net/)

 ## Installation
 The archive includes an executable binary "asa" pre-compiled under CentOS8.0 (x86-64).
-To compile from source code, edit the Makefile to point EIGEN_PATH and MKL_PATH to your own locations of EIGEN3 and MKL and type "make".
+To compile from source code, edit the Makefile to point EIGEN_PATH and MKL_PATH to your own locations of EIGEN3 and MKL, then type "make".

 ## Usage
 Type "./asa --help" from the command line to display program options: